IBM/kube101/workshop/Lab2/README.md

     ```$ kubectl set image deployment/guestbook guestbook=ibmcom/guestbook:v2```

-   Note that a pod could have multiple containers, in which case each
+   Note that a pod could have multiple containers, each with its own name.
+   Each image can be changed individually or all at once by referring to the name.
+   In the case of our `guestbook` Deployment, the container name is also `guestbook`.
-   container will have its own name.
-Multiple containers can be updated at
-   the same time.
+   Multiple containers can be updated at the same time.
    ([More information](https://kubernetes.io/docs/user-guide/kubectl/kubectl_set_image/).)

 3. Run `kubectl rollout status deployment/guestbook` to check the status of